 He is co-host with Barry Green on The Inner Game of Music video, which focuses on overcoming mental obstacles and achieving one’s full potential as a performer.
 He also appears with James Jordan on the DVD, The Anatomy of Conducting.
-He is co-author of the book Teaching Music Through Performance in Band that is published in seven volumes by GIA Publications.
-This series includes thirteen sets of Resource Recordings by the North Texas Wind Symphony.
+He is co-author of the book Teaching Music Through Performance in Band that is published in eleven volumes by GIA Publications.
+This series includes twenty-three sets of Resource Recordings by the North Texas Wind Symphony.
 The Teaching Music Project emphasizes the importance of comprehensive conceptual learning in the music-making process as well as the value of performing music of artistic significance.
 His most recent addition to this series is entitled Explorations, Discoveries, Inventions, and Designs in the Know Where.